astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/integrating.md

 important things to reflect on when you have your own teams.

-The best way I saw at ACM to integrate new people into a community [^ref1] was to simply **go and talk with people** and **break down the twos**: most people would come to the club with someone they knew, and then awkwardly just sit in the back eating pizza and not interacting with anyone but themselves.
+The best way I saw at ACM to integrate new people into a community [^ref1] was to simply **go and talk with people** and **break down the twos**.
+Most people would come to the club with someone they knew, and then awkwardly just sit in the back eating pizza and not interacting with anyone but themselves.